 Hip, trendy, and cool, Camden is the go-to place for students and artists alike.
 When I lived in London, I used to reside in Camden, and so I’ll always have a soft spot for the vibrant London district!
 And every weekend, Camden Market is home to some of the best street food in London.
-Whatever you enjoy eating, you’ll likely find it next to the Lock!
+From super sweet desserts to takeaway savoury dishes, whatever you enjoy eating, you’ll likely find it next to the Lock!

 #15 Shop at Portobello Road Market

 Alleged to be the largest antique market of its kind in the world, the weekend-ly open-air stalls of Portobello Market are well worth a peruse around.
 After all, from sporting goods to vintage cameras, you never know what you might find next.
 Plus, it’s located in the ever colourful Notting Hill area of the city, so bring your camera along!

 #16 See a show on the West End